puravparab/tweet2lsat/README.md

 ### What is tweet2lsat?

-This is a browser extension that turns tweets into LSAT verbal reasoning questions
+This is a browser extension that turns tweets into LSAT verbal reasoning questions.
+[Demo](https://x.com/notpurav/status/1881371110320828540)

 ### Installing the extension